junxit/us-congress-bills-117/bill.md

 ## § 3.
 Program participation agreements

 Section 487(a)(10) of the Higher Education Act of 1965 (20 U.S.C.
+1094(a)(10)) is amended—

+- **(1)** by striking “(10)” and inserting “(10)(A)”;
-1094(a)(10)) is amended by striking “a drug abuse prevention program” and inserting “an alcohol and substance misuse prevention program in accordance with section 120”.
+- **(2)** by striking “a drug abuse prevention program” and inserting “an alcohol and substance misuse prevention program in accordance with section 120”; and
+- **(3)** by adding at the end the following:
+  > - **(B)** The institution shall be considered in compliance with the requirements of subparagraph (A) unless there is a showing that the institution knowing and willfully did not implement a prevention program described in such subparagraph.

 ## § 4.
+Report

+The Secretary of Education shall report to the Committee on Education and Labor of the House of Representatives and the Committee on Health, Education, Labor, and Pensions of the Senate on the efforts of the Secretary carried out under the amendments made by this Act, and best practices from institutions receiving a grant under section 120(e) of the Higher Education Act of 1965 (20 U.S.C.
+1011i(e)), as amended by section 2 of this Act—

+- **(1)** not later than one year after the date of enactment of this Act; and
+- **(2)** three years after the date of enactment of this Act.

+## § 5.
 Applicability

-The amendments made by section 2(2) shall apply to institutions of higher education beginning on the date that is 2 years after the date of the enactment of this Act.
+The amendments made by sections 2(2) and 3 shall apply to institutions of higher education beginning on the date that is 2 years after the date of the enactment of this Act.